Feds raid Giuliani's home, office, escalating criminal probe - WTMJ

 The issue was widely expected to be revisited by the Justice Department once Attorney General Merrick Garland assumed office, given the need for the department’s upper echelons to sign off on warrants served on lawyers.
 Garland was confirmed last month, and Deputy Attorney General Lisa Monaco was confirmed to her position and sworn in last week.

 Tucker reported from Washington.
-Associated Press writers Larry Neumeister and Tom Hays in New York and Colleen Long in Washington contributed reporting.
+Associated Press writers Larry Neumeister and Tom Hays in New York, and Colleen Long and Jill Colvin in Washington contributed reporting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.